spilman6/courses/pages/dap/advanced-joins-views-and-procedures.md

 	</div>
 </details>

-> [!NOTE]
-> If the Venn diagrams shown in the video were helpful, you may find [Oleksii Vasyliev's SQL Joins Visualizer](https://sql-joins.leopard.in.ua/) helpful as well.
+If the Venn diagrams shown in the video were helpful, you may find [Oleksii Vasyliev's SQL Joins Visualizer](https://sql-joins.leopard.in.ua/) helpful as well.
 It allows you to select parts of the Venn diagram to see the SQL code that would produce that result.

 # Exercise 1